-Stamp Duty Holiday Ends!
-Here’s what you need to know about stamp duty changes
+Here’s what you need to know about stamp duty

 It’s an exciting time when you move home, but the process involves a lot of thorough planning and financial commitment.
 Before embarking on the journey, you will need to be clued up on all aspects of the buying process – with stamp duty being one of them.

-As the stamp duty holiday draws to a close on 30th September 2021, it’s important that home movers and first-time buyers are aware of the potential impacts this could have when purchasing a property.
+Since the Stamp Duty ‘holiday’ ended in September 2021, it’s important that home movers and first-time buyers are aware of the potential impacts this could have when purchasing a property.

 With this in mind, here at Parkgate Estates we’ve outlined everything you’ll need to know about stamp duty.